AdiRavid/BCI4ALS-python/README.md

 ## classifier
 ___
-**TODO - add our classifiers, maybe add all?**

 * base_classifier.py - the basic API that all classifiers need to follow.
+* dummy_classifier.py - Dummy classifier that returns random prediction.
+* ensemble_classifier.py - Ensemble classifier of xgb models. the ensemble is an array of xgb model, that decide using the "major vote".
+* xgb_classifier.py - XGB classifier.
+* random_forest_classifier.py - Random Forest classifier.
+* logistic_regression_classifier.py - Logistic Regression classifier.
-* optuna_runner.py - contains the function "run_optuna" which runs optuna (A hyperparameter optimization framework) for xgb classifier.
+* optuna_runner.py - contains 3 functions which runs optuna (A hyperparameter optimization framework) for xgb classifier, RandomForest classifier and LogisiticRegression classifier.

 ## config